danskan/pandas-challenge/README.md

-# The Heroes of Pymoli
+# The Heroes of Pymoli Active Player Purchase Analysis

 <h2>Overview</h2>
 This is a data set that contains information on active players who are making purchases in the game "The Heroes of Pymoli."
 The included jupyter notebook breaks down and summarizes the following data:<br>